 The inner part of the temple is reached by a short alabaster staircase located in the middle of the west wall of the central corridor.
 It ascends to a room with five niches in the west wall which probably held statues of Sahure.
 The walls of this chapel were covered in decorated limestone, with the exception of the niches in the west wall which were lined with pink granite.
 The floor was alabaster and the ceiling was decorated with stars.

 An opening at the rear of the chapel led to the offering hall which also had an alabaster floor and astronomical ceiling.
 The walls were covered with depictions of the gods carrying offerings for Sahure.
-On the west wall a large granite false door (of which only fragments remain), a granite statue of the pharaoh and an offering basin which was plumbed with copper piping (there was around one hundred and eighty meters of copper piping in the temple).
-The usual offering spells were not found on the false door leading some experts to suggest that it was once covered with gold or copper and that the spells were inscribed directly on to the metal.
+On the west wall there was a large granite false door (of which only fragments remain), a granite statue of the pharaoh, and an offering basin which was plumbed with copper piping (there was around one hundred and eighty meters of copper piping in the temple).
+The usual offering spells were not found on the false door, leading some experts to suggest that it was once covered with gold or copper and that the spells were inscribed directly on to the metal.
 There are a number of small chambers (some of which were plumbed) attached to the offering hall which were probably used to store offerings and ritual temple equipment.

 Sahure placed his satellite pyramid at the southeast corner of the main burial pyramid and surrounded it with its own enclosure wall.
 The pyramid is small but is composed of two steps.
 An entrance in the north face led down to a false burial chamber.
 Unfortunately, the pyramid was damaged in antiquity and was empty when it was excavated.

 The valley temple had two landing ramps at the edge of Abusir lake.
-This is unusual as normally there would only be one ramp facing east.
+This is unusual, as normally there would only be one ramp facing east.
 The east facing ramp led to a columned portico composed of eight pink granite columns with palm shaped capitals and its ceiling was painted blue and decorated with gilded stars.
 The southern ramp led to a smaller portico with only four pink granite columns.
 Both entrances led to a central room with a basalt floor and an astronomical ceiling.
 The beautifully decorated walls feature images of the Pharaoh in the form of a sphinx trampling on the enemies of Egypt.
 A small stairway led to the roof terrace.

-Unfortunately only the limestone blocks of the base ramp of the causeway remain in place.
+Unfortunately, only the limestone blocks of the base ramp of the causeway remain in place.
 However, at one time it had a roof with small windows to light it and a series of beautiful reliefs.
-Depictions included images of the gods leading the nine bows (the traditional enemies of Egypt); depictions of the delivery of the gilded capstone for the main burial pyramid; scenes of celebration on completion of the pyramid and images of poor, malnourished Bedouin.
+Depictions included images of the gods leading the nine bows (the traditional enemies of Egypt); depictions of the delivery of the gilded capstone for the main burial pyramid; scenes of celebration on completion of the pyramid, and images of poor, malnourished Bedouin.